 Working with Diverse Populations

-In Hawaii, homelessness is a major ongoing social issue that impacts a diverse population of clients.
-Prejudices towards the homeless are unique in Hawaii because they are often aimed at blaming other states for the large populations of the homeless.
-The reality of homelessness in Hawaii is that it is worsened by economic and social factors that are ignored because of biased thinking.
+In Hawaii, homelessness is a major ongoing social issue that impacts a diverse population.
+Prejudices towards the homeless are unique in Hawaii because they are often aimed at blaming other states for the large numbers of the homeless.
+The reality of homelessness in Hawaii is that the problem's roots in economic and social factors that are often ignored because of biased thinking.

 Courtesy USICH, 2020